Termination

 A resignation is a voluntary termination and is initiated when a Postdoc submits a resignation letter to their Project Holder.
 If the resignation is at the Postdocs discretion, it is voluntary and a Job Termination Request form should be submitted as part of the termination process, even if the resignation coincides with the expected end-date of the Postdoc contract.

 When a contract approaches its expected end-date and will not be extended beyond that date the termination is automatically processed effective that date.
-No online termination form is required for this type of termination, but an online termination checklist should still be submitting.
-The termination checklist is used to confirm that all final payouts and an ROE should be produced for the terminating employee.
+No online termination form is required for this type of termination.

-A postdoc termination checklist is available for employees and managers.
+A postdoc Offboarding checklist is available for employees.

 When a postdoc appointment is being terminated prior to its expected end-date due to funding or performance issues it is considered involuntary and must be processed via a manual termination process.
 Project Owners are expected to contact their HR Services team for support with involuntary terminations.